pabigot/buffer-layout/README.md

 ## Installation

-Development and testing is done using Node.js, supporting versions 0.12 and later.
+Development and testing is done using Node.js, supporting versions 4 and later (earlier versions may work).
 Install with `npm install buffer-layout`.

 ## Examples